 - Preheat oven to 400°F.

-- Remove from heat and pour into a 9 x 13 inch baking dish.
+- Pour into a 9 x 13 inch baking dish.

-- Rinse the chicken and pat dry.
+- Pat chicken dry.
 Place skin side up in the dish.
 Spoon some of the sauce over top to coat completely.

 - Slice the lemon and tuck it in, skin side down (otherwise it will scorch) between the chicken pieces.

 - Bake for 30 to 40 minutes, (less for boneless breasts) depending on the size of your chicken pieces.
 Check for doneness.
 (165°F.) If the skin isn't crispy, place the dish under the broiler for 2 to 3 minutes until browned.

 - Remove from oven, cover with foil and let it rest for 10 minutes.
 Spoon some of the sauce from the bottom of the dish over the chicken just before serving.

 Absolutely DELICIOUS!!!
 I did make the broth thicker with corn starch.
 Wanted to make enough of the marinade to make Halibut without work.
 Confident tomorrow's fish will amazing!
 I ONLY fresh herbs, it does make a difference.